 Plan your own version of this adventure in the multi-day planner based on the stages suggested in this Collection.

 The first stage of the Eagle Walk takes you to dizzying heights and majestic views.
-Your way on the wings of the eagle starts at the traditional Gasthof Rummlerhof in St. Johann in Tirol, which you can easily reach by train.
-On your ascent into the mountains of the Wilder Kaiser you hike past two rushing…
+Your way on the wings of the eagle starts at the train station in St. Johann in Tirol, which you can easily reach by train.
+On your ascent into the mountains of the Wilder Kaiser, you will hike past two rushing waterfalls…

 The second stage takes you over the narrow Klamml Felssteig even deeper into the Kaiser Mountains and to the highest mountain hut, the Gruttenhütte.
 Sure-footedness and a head for heights are absolutely necessary on this section.
 On the following long descent, which offers you the most beautiful views…